sylvain-girard/Slave2theAlgo2020/README.md

-# Slave2theAlgo2020
-## sem 2 studio
-slave to the algorithm
+# Slave to the Algorithm

+## A weekly journal of sorts, about the Slave to the Algorithm course, and the progress of my project.